Date of Birth: August 8, 1881 at Tracadie, Antigonish County, NS

 Around the turn of the last century, Nicholas moved to Winchester, Massachusetts, where he married Mary Elizabeth “Lizzie” Swift.
 The couple had two children, Winnie (1901) and Michael (1903), before Lizzie passed away.
 Nicholas and his children subsequently returned to Canada, settling in Minto, New Brunswick, a booming coal mining town.
 In 1906, Nicholas married Minto native Catherine Estella “Kate” Coakley.
 The couple subsequently had four children—John (1907), Mary (1909), Garnet (1911) and Wilfred Nicholas (1913).

 Division’s 5th Brigade.
-The 25th Battalion—an all-Nova Scotia unit—was amongst its
+The 25th Battalion—an all-Nova Scotia unit—was among its Brigade mates.

 The 26th Battalion deployed its soldiers in Belgium’s Ypres Salient by month’s end, serving on rotation in this location throughout the winter of 1915-16.
 On June 2, 1916, its personnel were in the line at St. Eloi, south of Ypres, as German forces captured Mount Sorrel and Tor Top (Hill 62), two strategic hills near Zillebeke.
 British Commander-in-Chief, General Sir Douglas Haig, was determined to recapture the lost ground, as the locations provided German forces with unhindered views of British positions.